automote/thingSocket/README.md

 - v0.5 is the standalone version
 - v0.6 is currently developed version
 - other sketches are the modules which were used in the v0.5 and v0.6
-- v0.7 is in developement which makes use of Wi-Fi Manager by <i>tzapu</i> https://github.com/tzapu/WiFiManager
+- v0.7 is in development which makes use of Wi-Fi Manager by <i>tzapu</i> https://github.com/tzapu/WiFiManager

 ## Hardware